Making Crystals: The Basics

 Two other conditions are needed for crystallization, time and space.
 These are simple.
 The right combination of ingredients, heat, and pressure must last long enough for the minerals to crystallize.
 They also need room to grow.
 Obviously, you cannot grow an inch long crystal in a 3-millimeter wide cavity.

-The earth’s crust varies from 3 miles, (5k,) thick under the seabed to 25 miles, (40 kilometers,) under continents.
-Under the crust is the mantle, which is approximately 1860 miles, or 3000 kilometers thick.
-It makes up 83% of the earth’s volume.
+The earth’s crust varies from 3 miles (5km) thick under the seabed to 25 miles (40 km) under continents.
+Under the crust is the mantle, which is approximately 1860 miles (3000 km) thick.
+The mantle makes up 83% of the earth’s volume.

 The magma is also in constant motion.
 Its movement and pressure are constantly acting on the bottom of the crust, creating wear and fracturing.
 Rocks break free from the crust and are carried away in the fluid magma.
 Much of this material melts, changing the chemistry of the nearby magma.
 Some of the smaller particles are destined to be inclusions in future gems.